WenshuaiJiangCorn/sl-experiment-wj/README.md

 ### Step 3: Maintaining the Acquisition System

 All acquisition systems contain modules that require frequent maintenance.
-Most of these modules are unique to each acquisition system and, therefore, this section is further broken into acquisition-system-specific subsections.
+Most of these modules are unique to each acquisition system.
+Therefore, this section is further broken into acquisition-system-specific subsections.

 #### Mesoscope-VR